ryderwishart/ryder-dev/content/blog/gatsby-blog/index.md

 >"The only way to learn a new programming language is by writing programs in it.” _- Dennis Ritchie_

 I'm going to put this learning method into practice.

+## What do you get out of this blog?

+This blog tells you how a PhD student in the humanities can get a job as a developer.

+I'm coming at this task with some basic Python experience (I write scripts using machine learning and natural language processing libraries for my research).
+I've used Git/Bitbucket a fair bit (only through the command line).
+And I've deployed a couple of Gatsby sites using templates (more on that some other time).

+If you want to change career paths and become a developer—perhaps you're just a PhD student like me who needs to pay the bills—then this blog will show you a path that worked.

+Right now it's impossible to subscribe to this blog in any way, but I'll add that functionality soon.
+For now you can simply email me at **ryder at ryderwishart dot com**.